 For a long time, Liverpool v Newcastle was used as a synonym for Premier League excitement.
 But these days it’s Liverpool v Arsenal we should all look forward to.

-The last seven games between the sides have brought 35 goals, an average of five per game, and even the lower-scoring games have been packed full of high drama.
+The last nine games between the sides have brought 49 goals, an average of more five per game, and even the lower-scoring games have been packed full of high drama.

 We’ve seen a 97th-minute equaliser, a 102nd-minute equaliser, and a game in which two different debutants saw red.
 And that’s just in the last decade.

 Now, let’s be clear. these games aren’t necessarily good.
 What they are, however, is entertaining.

 We’d already had hints of the madness which was to follow with Júlio Baptista scoring four goals in the fixture in 2007 and Andrey Arshavin repeating the trick two years later, but things have been ramped up a notch since 2010.

 • • • •